S3-Jordy-Walraven/Portfolio-S3/IndividualProject/UserStories.md

    * Code has been reviewed by someone else
    * Documentation updated
    * Docker image has been updated
+   * Passes sonarcloud analysis
+   * Code coverage is at least 80%
    <hr>

   ## Us2: As someone searching for effects I want to be able to see the effects other have made, so that I can download them for use in SignalRGB